 Despite The Facts, Trump Once Again Embraces Vaccine Skeptics

-Robert F. Kennedy Jr., a skeptic of childhood vaccinations, will be heading up a Donald Trump-requested commission on vaccine safety and "scientific integrity," he told reporters at Trump Tower in New York after meeting with Trump on Tuesday.
+But the fact that Kennedy — who has lent his name and prominence to a controversial cause of whether vaccines, specifically the preservative called thimerosal, cause autism, for which there is no evidence within the scientific community — is part of that conversation, once again, reflects Trump embracing the fringe when it comes to the science of autism and vaccinations.

+During the presidential campaign, Trump argued that he knew a child of an employee who had gotten a vaccine and then ended up with autism.
+That's despite the confluence of evidence to the contrary — from the Centers for Disease Control and Prevention and the overwhelming scientific body of research.

-"President-elect Trump has some doubts about the current vaccine policies," Kennedy said, according to a pool report, "and he has questions about it.
+"President-elect Trump has some doubts about the current vaccine policies," Kennedy said, according to a pool report after the meeting at Trump Tower in New York, "and he has questions about it.
 His opinion doesn't matter but the science does matter, and we ought to be reading the science, and we ought to be debating the science.
 And that everybody ought to be able to be assured that the vaccines that we have — he's very pro-vaccine, as am I — but they're as safe as they possibly can be."

-Kennedy, who said the goal is "to make sure we have scientific integrity in the vaccine process for efficacy and safety effects," noted that Trump requested the meeting.
-Trump happened to take the meeting on one of the busiest days in politics in one of the busiest weeks in politics since the presidential election.
-Trump's attorney general nominee, Jeff Sessions, is sitting for the first of two days of hearings questioning past allegations of racism and highlighting where he differs from the president-elect.

-Meantime, there is another hearing happening related to Russian hacking and interference into the U.S. election at which the director of national intelligence and the director of the FBI — whom Hillary Clinton blames, in part, for costing her the election — are testifying on Capitol Hill.
-They said definitively that Russia was behind the interference and had the intent of undermining American democracy and trying to get Trump elected.
-More than half a dozen other hearings are taking place in the coming days, including for Trump's nominee to be secretary of state — a hearing that is sure to be a proxy fight with Trump on the U.S. relationship with Russia.

-The Trump campaign has not responded to two emails from NPR for confirmation of the vaccine commission.
-Kennedy, the son of Robert F. Kennedy and nephew of the late-Sen. Ted Kennedy, has been a high-profile environmental activist and lawyer for the Natural Resources Defense Council.
-But he has also lent his name and prominence to a controversial cause of whether vaccines, specifically the preservative called thimerosal, cause autism, for which there is no evidence within the scientific community.
+"The President-elect enjoyed his discussion with Robert Kennedy Jr. on a range of issues and appreciates his thoughts and ideas.
+The President-elect is exploring the possibility of forming a commission on Autism, which affects so many families; however no decisions have been made at this time.
+The President-elect looks forward to continuing the discussion about all aspects of Autism with many groups and individuals."

-Alarm among medical authorities
+Alarm from medical authorities

 Kennedy's announcement immediately provoked alarm among leading medical authorities.
-The American Academy of Pediatrics put out a statement reiterating "that vaccines protect children's health and save lives.
+The American Academy of Pediatrics put out a statement reiterating that "vaccines protect children's health and save lives.
 They prevent life-threatening diseases, including forms of cancer.
 Vaccines have been part of the fabric of our society for decades and are the most significant medical innovation of our time.
 Vaccines are safe.
 Vaccines are effective.
 Vaccines save lives."

 It's a topic that has been hotly debated for two decades and has incited strong passions among some parents of children with autism.
 Out of these fears, some parents have decided to forgo vaccinating their children.

 As a result, some parts of the country saw a measles outbreak in 2015.
 There were "more cases of measles in the first month of 2015 than the number that is typically diagnosed in a full year," the New York Times noted.
 Of 34 California patients, 22 were of age to be vaccinated and never were; six were babies too young to be vaccinated, NPR reported.
 It spread to more than a dozen states.

-Pushing conspiracies from the bully pulpit
+Pushing conspiracies from the bully pulpit?

 Trump, who has peddled numerous conspiracies, picked up the anti-vaccine charge in a high-profile way in a September 2015 debate.

 "You take this little beautiful baby, and you pump — I mean, it looks just like it's meant for a horse, not for a child," Trump said, "and we've had so many instances, people that work for me.
-Just the other day, 2 years old, 2 1/2 years old, a child, a beautiful child went to have the vaccine, and came back, and a week later got a tremendous fever, got very, very sick, now is autistic."
+Just the other day, 2 years old, 2 1/2-years old, a child, a beautiful child went to have the vaccine, and came back, and a week later got a tremendous fever, got very, very sick, now is autistic."

 But that link Trump tries to draw is simple, convenient and false.